 Committee members, especially the secretary, should be aware that the Associations Act prescribes various penalties for non-performance of the Act’s requirements.
-Officers should make themselves aware of their responsibilities and ensure that they are carried out; this satisfies the officers’ duties to the association and the law.
+Office bearers should make themselves aware of their responsibilities and ensure that they are carried out; this satisfies the office bearers’ duties to the association and the law.

 Making an application